 - Non-banking financial institutions (NBFCs), or

-- Independent financial institutions, such as LIBOR in the US and UK, Euribor in the EU, and Prime in the US and Japan.
+- Independent financial institutions, such as SOFR in the US and UK, Euribor in the EU, and Prime in the US and Japan.

 Commercial banks and non-banking financial institution rates might change according to market factors or national fiscal policies.
 Prime is typically set at three percentage points above the federal funds rate.